Mary Millington

-Mary Ruth Maxted (née Quilter; 30 November 1945 – 19 August 1979), known professionally as Mary Millington from 1974 onwards, was an English model and pornographic actress.
-Her appearance in the short softcore film Sex is My Business led to her meeting with magazine publisher David Sullivan, who promoted her widely as a model, and featured her in the softcore comedy Come Play With Me, which ran for a record-breaking four years at the same cinema.
-However, in her later years she faced depression and pressure from frequent police raids on her sex shop.
-After a downward spiral of drug addiction, shoplifting and debt, she died at home of an overdose of medications and vodka.
-She was 33.
+Mary Ruth Maxted (née Quilter; 30 November 1945 – 19 August 1979), known professionally as Mary Millington from 1974 onwards, was an English model, call girl and pornographic actress.
+Her appearance in the short softcore film Sex is My Business led to her meeting magazine publisher David Sullivan, who promoted her widely as a model and featured her in the 1977 softcore comedy Come Play With Me, which ran for a record-breaking four years at the same cinema.

+In her later years, she faced depression and pressure from frequent police raids on her sex shop.
+After a downward spiral of drug addiction, shoplifting and debt, she died at home of an overdose of medicine and vodka, aged 33.

 Millington has been described as one of the "two hottest British sex film stars of the seventies", the other being Fiona Richmond.

 Early life

-Mary Ruth Quilter was born out of wedlock on 30 November 1945, brought up by her single mother, Joan Quilter (19 February 1914 – 17 May 1976), initially in Willesden and later in Mid Holmwood near Dorking.
-Growing up without her father, John William G. Klein (1899–1973), Mary was bullied at school owing to being illegitimate, and suffered from low self-esteem throughout her childhood and teenage years.
-She left school at age 15 in 1961, and at age 18 in 1964 she married Robert Maxted, and lived in Dorking.
-She had to nurse her terminally ill mother for more than ten years, and began her pornography career to pay for her mother's care.
+Mary Ruth Quilter was born out of wedlock on 30 November 1945, and brought up by her single mother, Joan Quilter (1914–1976), initially in the London suburb of Willesden, before Joan and Mary moved to Mid Holmwood near Dorking, Surrey, in 1959, when Mary was 13.
+Largely growing up without her father, John William G. Klein (1899–1973), Mary was bullied at school owing to being illegitimate, and she suffered from low self-esteem throughout her childhood and teenage years.
+She left school at age 15 in 1961, and, at age 18 in 1964, she married Robert Maxted and lived in Dorking.
+She had to nurse her terminally ill mother for more than ten years, and she began her pornography career to pay for her mother's care.
 She had wanted to be a fashion model, but at 4 feet 11 inches she was not tall enough.
-Instead she became a glamour model in the late 1960s.
+Instead, she became a glamour model in the late 1960s.